Riminder/hrflow-connectors/Smartrecruiters/README.md

 </p>

 ### Smartrecruiters token
+Token is available in your Smartrecruiter account, you navigate to Settings/Admin then you will find the API key in API/Integrations.

-Smart token is [available](https://dev.smartrecruiters.com/customer-api/authentication/api-key/) in API / Integrations
+for more information please follow this [link](https://dev.smartrecruiters.com/customer-api/authentication/api-key/) in API / Integrations

 <p align="center">
   <a href="https://hrflow.ai">